jisuSong0625/jisuSong0625/README.md

 🏫 I am doing an undergraduate program in Kyungpook National University's Department of Electronics Engineering.

-💻 I double major in computer science.
+💻 I double major in Computer Science.

-🌱 I am very interested in semiconductors, information and communication engineering, and intelligent systems and control engineering.
+🌱 I am interested in semiconductors, information and communication engineering, and intelligent systems and control engineering.

 🎵 I have a hobby in app development, and I like psychology and robotics.